shead0shead/shead0shead/README.md

 I would like to create something that will please me and other people, as well as benefit them.
 I want to work in a team of professionals who are really passionate about their business.

-I've been actively learning Java lately and trying to keep an eye on my github and make it attract other people's attention.
+Lately, I've been actively studying Java and trying to keep an eye on my github so that it doesn't break the eyes of other people.

 <br/>